 - Foreign Policy/Security Studies

 No course may be used in more than one track.
 This arrangement is designed to give the undergraduate concentrator reasonable facility in an important functional subfield of international relations as well as an understanding of at least one region of the world.

 For a detailed explanation of the program requirements, please refer to the university bulletin.

 The IR Honors Program

-The International Relations Honors Program is an elite, two-semester intensive research project completed under the guidance of a faculty advisor and defended before a panel of professors at the end of the research year.
+The Pardee School Honors Program is a selective, two-semester intensive research project resulting in an Honors Thesis.
+The thesis is completed under the guidance of a faculty advisor and defended before a panel of professors at the end of the research year.